 - a certificate listing the academic studies partially completed if your secondary school diploma has been obtained in less than 12 years of education.

-All documents must be officially translated into Italian and made legal; the Italian Embassy/Consulate will issue the "Dichiarazione di Valore in loco", a document which provides information about the Educational System in your country and compares the qualification level with the Italian Educational System
+All documents must be officially translated into Italian and made legal (see also further readings on the right section); the Italian Embassy/Consulate will issue the "Dichiarazione di Valore in loco", a document which provides information about the Educational System in your country and compares the qualification level with the Italian Educational System

 - For pre-enrollment in a master's degree program (postgraduate degree -2 years):